I-1-2-44. Administrative Review of the Fee Authorized Under the Fee Agreement Process — Overview

 2. Decision Maker Requests Review

-The decision maker may request administrative review of the amount of the fee authorized under the fee agreement process only when there is evidence that the representative did not represent the claimant's interest adequately, or that the fee is clearly excessive in light of the services provided.
+The decision maker may request administrative review of the amount of the fee authorized under the fee agreement process only when there is evidence showing that:

 B. Time Limit for Filing a Request for Administrative Review

 Sections 206(a)(3)(A) and 1631(d)(2)(A) of the Social Security Act require that the person requesting administrative review do so in writing within 15 days after receiving the notice of the fee amount authorized under the fee agreement process.
-In the absence of evidence to the contrary, assume receipt within 5 days after the date of the notice.
-In cases involving a foreign address, assume receipt within 14 days after the date of the notice.

 C. Designated Reviewing Official